Signed embedding (BETA)

 hex_user_attributes

-are specified in the Environment tab.
+are specified in the Variables tab.
 Anyhex_user_attributes

 What Hex functionality is not available on embedded apps?